lsst/rtn-045/index.rst

 First section
 ^^^^^^^^^^^^^

-The structure of the first section is mandatory.
+The structure of the first section is mandatory, and all of the following is already set up in the template.

 Provide a brief narrative about this notebook, e.g., "This notebook will teach the user...".
 Cite or link to any external information or documentation, and cross-reference to other notebooks.